deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 > </details>

-> This table presents the accuracy difference (Δ) in percentage points for addition and multiplication tasks, comparing the performance of Gemma-2-2B and Llama-3.1-8B models under three different input format perturbations (Natural Language, Random String, and Disturbed Digits).
+> Table 6 presents the accuracy difference (Δ) in percentage for addition and multiplication tasks with different input format perturbations (Natural Language, Random String, and Disturbed Digits) using Gemma-2-2B and Llama-3.1-8B language models.

 {{< table-caption >}}